363

 R. Linda:

 I got into amok sweat over it, going up and down the street trying to see in the fenced in lots for me Saturn.
-Weasil just stood there watching me as he sipped his coffee, leaning on his crutch, and the other two were in conversation about this, that and the other thing, not really caring.
+Weasil just stood there watching me as he sipped his coffee, leaning on his crutch, and the other two were conversing about this, that and the other thing, not really caring.
 Finally, I threw me hands up.

 "THIS little jaunt of yours be going to cost me an arm and a leg."
 I ranted at Weasil.

-"Dunt worry Ima payin fer it.
+"Dunt worry, Ima payin fer it.
 Yer dunt hafta put out a pence cuz yer ritey dissy here wuz me idea."
-And he smiled that toothpaste ad grin and well, this settled me nerves somewhat, but it didn't help that none of us knew where the motor was parked.
+And he smiled that toothpaste ad grin, and well, this settled me nerves somewhat, but it didn't help that none of us knew where the motor was parked.

 "Lookie here, letz jus git ta da tournie-mint an dens we'll worry bout da motor," Weasil drawled gimping off in the opposite direction.